bhumisha/React-Portfolio/README.md

 # React Portfolio

     React Portfolio, Name itself suggest it is user portfolio created in React Js , HTML and JSX.
-    Project has used React hooks like useState and useEffect.
+    This project has used React hooks like useState and useEffect.
+User can view About Me, Projects worked on and Resume of the me.
+    User can also contact to me.

 ### Technology
     - React JS